joshwadd/End2end_Driving_Keras/README.md

 ## Data Collection, Augmentation and Preprocessing

 The Udacity simulator contains two separate tracks that differ in both difficulty and visual properties of the environment.
-On both tracks the simulated autonomous car can be operated in either training mode for
+On both tracks the simulated autonomous car can be operated in either training mode for data
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMTg5NzQ5NiwtMTA0ODA4MTQ5XX0=
+eyJoaXN0b3J5IjpbLTU1MDc0NzI3NCwtMTA0ODA4MTQ5XX0=
 -->